 In September 1999, Quiñones anchored a critically acclaimed ABC News special entitled "Latin Beat," focusing on the wave of Latin talent sweeping the U.S., the impact of the recent population explosion and how it will affect the nation as a whole.
 He received an ALMA Award from the National Council of La Raza.
 He also contributed reports to ABC News' unprecedented 24-hour, live, global "The New Millennium" broadcast, which won the George Foster Peabody Award.

-Quiñones' reports for "20/20" have included an in-depth look at the unprecedented lawsuit against the Cuban government by a woman who claimed she unknowingly married a spy and an exclusive interview with a Florida teenager who brutally killed her adoptive mother.
+Quiñones' reports for "20/20" include an in-depth look at the unprecedented lawsuit against the Cuban government by a woman who claimed she unknowingly married a spy and an exclusive interview with a Florida teenager who brutally killed her adoptive mother.
 He was honored with a Gabriel Award for his poignant report that followed a young man to Colombia as he made an emotional journey to reunite with his birth mother after two decades.
 Other stories originating from Central America include political and economic turmoil in Argentina and civil war in El Salvador.
-During the 1980s, he spent nearly a decade in Nicaragua, El Salvador, Guatemala, Honduras and Panama reporting for "World News Tonight."
+During the 1980s, he spent nearly a decade in Nicaragua, El Salvador, Guatemala, Honduras and Panama, reporting for "World News Tonight."

 Quiñones won seven national Emmy Awards for his work on "Primetime Live," "Burning Questions" and "20/20."
 He received an Emmy for his coverage of the Congo's virgin rainforest, which also won the Ark Trust Wildlife Award, and in 1990, he received an Emmy for "Window in the Past," a look at the Yanomamo Indians.
 He received a National Emmy Award for his work on the ABC documentary "Burning Questions -- The Poisoning of America," which aired in September 1988.